janul/chapter10-review/chapter10.md

 "Level of Protection" or "Level of Control".
 But these trust considerations are equally important.

-Let's summarize for each vertex:
+Let's summarize for each vertex (using OpenID jargon... substitute IDP and SP if you prefer):

-* Level of Assurance (LOA): The RP (website) needs assurance from the OP.
+* Level of Assurance (LOA): The RP needs assurance from the OP.
 Is the person who is the subject of the assertion really who they say they are?
 How well did you identity proof this person?
-Did you check a state issued ID?
+Did you in-person inspect a state issued ID?
 Did you verify with the issuer that the ID was valid?
-How well did you authenticate the person?
+How well did you authenticate the person (password, OTP, biometric)?
 And how secure are your account recovery procedures?
-The OP provides assurance, and is some cases liability protection, to the RP.
+The OP provides assurance, and in some cases,  liability protection to the RP.
 The assertion is only as good as the identity management and security practices behind it.
-Note, identity need not be asserted for the necessary assurance to be met.
+Identity need not be asserted for the necessary assurance to be met.
 Sometimes the RP only cares "is the person really *what* they say they are?".
-In the case of eduRoam, what the RP wants to know is "are we assured this person will comply with our network rules."
-In the case of federated access to licensed resources (e.g. on-line journals) it's "is this someone whose bill you will paid?".
+In the case of wifi federation, what the RP wants to know is "are we assured this person will comply with our network rules."
+In the case of federated access to licensed resources (e.g. on-line journals) it's "is this someone whose bill will paid?".
+LOA is closely associated with old NIST 800-63 levels one to four.
+The current version of 800-63 is updated to reflect a more nuanced view of the vectors of risk.
+800-63C contains NIST's digital identity guidelines for federation and assertions, and outlines many of the technical considerations for federation operators.

 * Level of protection (LOP): The OP wants the website to protect the data.
 Most RP's will write data to their database.
 Using